portsoc/hangman-in-branches/README.md

 npm install uuid
 ```

-We then import it to our server and use it to create unique IDs for each game in the `gamesInPlay` array.
+We then import it to our server and use it (by calling `uuidv4()`) to create unique IDs for each game in the `gamesInPlay` array.

-`createGame` now adds the status to `gamesInPlay` and returns the unique ID to the client.
+`createGame` now adds the newly created `status` to `gamesInPlay` and returns it with its unique ID to the client.
 `guessLetter` also requires a unique ID to identify the game in addition to the letter that the player has guessed.
 Notice the change in the route for guessing a letter too.